 My daughter has been dealing with eczema since she was a baby.
-For almost 4 years now, we have tried many natural ways to deal with it, some which work better than others.
+For almost 7 years now, we have tried many natural ways to deal with it, some which work better than others.
 Everyone is different, but here are some tips to help to deal with eczema naturally.
+(Contains Amazon Affiliate products – these are all products we use!)

 - Use natural detergents.
 Stay away from “regular” clothes detergents, especially those that have fragrances added.
 Most are full of chemicals, from optical brighteners to other skin irritants.
 Look for environmentally friendly, healthy detergents that leave no residues on clothing.
-Same with dryer sheets – either use ones that use natural ingredients, or try to eliminate them all together especially for children’s clothing.
+Often, detergents marketed towards washing cloth diapers are natural.
+(I have used Molly’s Suds, Charlie’s, and some others).
+Same with dryer sheets – try to eliminate them all together especially for children’s clothing, but if you have to, there are some natural ones out there.

 - Use only natural bath and skin products.
 This goes for soap, lotion, or anything else you put on your skin.
 Read labels, and stay away from detergents (in things like shampoo and shower gel), fragrances, and any other chemicals.
 Some companies claim to be natural, green, or organic, but you still might see harsh chemicals like SLS (sodium laureth sulfate), so check the ingredients.

 - Sunscreen.
 Make sure that you and your child’s skin is protected from the sun, but remember that the ‘average’ sunscreen may be full of chemicals.
 Look for natural sunscreens and also consider other options for sun protection.
-For example, we use long-sleeve rash guards (swim shirts), large sun hats, and other ways of protecting from the sun that can help limit the amount of sunscreen you use.
+For example, we use long-sleeve rash guards (swim shirts), large sun hats, and other ways of protecting from the sun that can help limit the amount of sunscreen you use (check Lands End and LL Bean).
 Although we stick to natural sunscreens, the combination of sun, sweat, and sunscreen still causes flareups for our child.

 - Consider using “natural” fabrics.
 I find we have better luck with fabrics like breathable cotton, compared to something like nylon.
 My older daughter never had a problem with eczema, but when we handed down her fleece pajamas to her little sister, it was causing terrible irritation and discomfort.
 We switched back to cotton pajamas and noticed almost immediate relief.